gspanglett/McGillBibliographyStylesheet/README.md

 3. Start MS Word.
 Go to the References tab.
 In the Citations and Bibliography section, check that "McGill Legal" is selectable as a style.

 4. Go to Insert Citation ->  Add New Source ...  .
 Go to the Type of Source dropdown.
 Check that Legislation, Case and Legal Jounral Article are the first two items in the dropdown.

-# Other Resources

-Introduction to McGill Legal Style for MS Word :  https://youtu.be/ITn_j4sHDAY

-Adding a complex case citation (parallel citation, different year from reporter, explicit reference to court):  https://youtu.be/js5cJVlrFcc

-Demonstrating the various citation source types:  https://youtu.be/3LHT_nz0MYY

-How to add a bibliography:  https://youtu.be/4fJdiaPfR2A

-Legal Office Guru:  Table of Authorities – The Ultimate Guide  -  https://legalofficeguru.com/table-of-authorities-ultimate-guide/

-Cross-referencing footnotes in Word  -  https://lsslib.wordpress.com/2014/04/29/cross-referencing-footnotes-in-word/

 # Other Info